sensu/sensu-go-workshop/lessons/operator/10/README.md

 #### Scenario

-You are planning a maintenance activity
+You are planning a maintenance activity in which certain infrastructure services may become unavailable.

 #### Solution

+We'll use `sensuctl` to configure a silencing rule and avoid generating false-positive alerts during the planned maintenance window.

 #### Steps

 1. **Get the current date and time in RFC3339 format:**

-   Get the current time in RFC3339 or RFC8601 format.
+   Get the current date and time in RFC3339 or RFC8601 format.

    **MacOS:**